Back To Search Results

 Equipment

 CPAP may be administered through several interfaces.
 Nasal CPAP uses nasal prongs that fit directly into the nostrils or a small mask that covers the nose.
 Nasopharyngeal CPAP is delivered through a nasopharyngeal tube, an airway inserted through the nose with its tip terminating in the nasopharynx.
 This method bypasses the nasal cavity and delivers CPAP more distally.
-CPAP via a face mask involves a full mask covering both the nose and mouth, ensuring a secure seal.
-This interface is particularly useful for patients who breathe through their mouths or require preoxygenation before intubation while still breathing spontaneously.
+CPAP via a face mask involves a full mask covering the nose and mouth, ensuring a secure seal.
+This interface is particularly useful for patients who breathe through their mouths or require preoxygenation before intubation while breathing spontaneously.
 A CPAP machine also includes straps to secure the mask, a hose or tube connecting the mask to the machine’s motor, a motor that blows air into the tube, and an air filter to purify the air entering the nose.

-Bubble CPAP is a mode of delivering CPAP used in neonates and infants, where pressure in the circuit is maintained by immersing the distal end of the expiratory tubing in water.[6]
-The depth of the tubing in the water determines the generated pressure (CPAP).
+Bubble CPAP is a mode of delivering CPAP used in neonates and infants, where pressure in the circuit is maintained by immersing the distal end of the expiratory tubing in water.[15]
+The depth of the tubing in the water determines the generated pressure.
 Blended and humidified oxygen is delivered via nasal prongs or nasal masks.
 As the gas flows through the system, it "bubbles" through the expiratory tubing into the water, producing a characteristic sound.
 Pressures typically range from 5 to 10 cm H2O.
 Effective and safe use of the bubble CPAP system requires skilled nurses and respiratory therapists.

 Preparation